gperdrizet/PUBSUM/pubsum/benchmarks/huggingface_GPU_inference/NOTES.md

 W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
 ```

+Trivial fix - not even sure why or what is looking or TensorRT, as far as I know, we are not using tensorflow at all.
+Removing tensorflow and TensorRT from the environment silences the warning.
+No apparent issues.

 Eight bit quantization works with no issues, but four bit complains:

 ```